Patrick’s life with multiple sclerosis.

 Wobble cushion makes it easier to get out of bed

 Its all about the ups, downs and graceful falls

 So I have advanced multiple sclerosis (MS) and am medically retired but hey who cares?
-I’m always busy and will give things a go, perhaps that’s why this website exists.
-I give talks to nursing students and I talk about the problems of living with MS.
+I’m always busy and will always give things a go, perhaps that’s why this website exists.
+I give talks to nursing students on Long Term Conditions and the problems of living with MS.